The great image says: Joined mountains: stability. The noble one does not permit his thoughts to go beyond his situation.

 (Changes to hex.56)

 9 at 3: Stabilize one's waist.
-Arrange one's spinal meat.
+Arrange one's spinal muscles.
 Danger of poisoning the heart.

 A life with too many rules, limits, dogma’s and fixed values is not alive.
 Your road is not written down anywhere, your heart is the only one who knows – if your heart has enough freedom.